Immunization and Vaccines: Types, Statistics, Information

 Vaccination is an active form of immunization.

 - Active immunization: Active immunization entails the introduction of a foreign molecule into the body, which causes the body itself to generate immunity against the target.
 This immunity comes from the T cells and the B cells with their antibodies.

-- Passive immunization -Passive immunization is where pre-synthesized elements of the immune system are transferred to a person so that the body does not need to produce these elements itself.
+- Passive immunization: Passive immunization is where pre-synthesized elements of the immune system are transferred to a person so that the body does not need to produce these elements itself.
 Currently, antibodies can be used for passive immunization.
-This method of immunization begins to work very quickly, but it is short lasting, because the antibodies are naturally broken down, and if there are no B cells to produce more antibodies, they will disappear.
+This method of immunization begins to work rapidly, but it is short lasting because the antibodies are naturally broken down, and if there are no B cells to produce more antibodies, they will disappear.

 U.S. Student and Schools Immunization Laws:

 All fifty states have legislation requiring specified vaccines for students.
 Although exemptions vary from state to state, all school immunization laws grant exemptions to children for medical reasons.
 Almost all states, except Mississippi and West Virginia, grant religious exemptions for people who have religious beliefs against immunizations.
 Twenty states allow philosophical exemptions for those who object to immunizations because of a personal, moral or other beliefs.

 In the U.S. The Immunization Action Coalition (IAC) works to increase immunization rates and prevent disease by creating and distributing educational materials for health professionals and the public that enhance the delivery of safe and effective immunization services.
 IAC also facilitates communication about the safety, efficacy, and use of vaccines within the broad immunization community of patients, parents, healthcare organizations, and government health agencies.

 Serious reactions to vaccines are extremely rare.
 The risks of serious disease from not vaccinating are far greater than the risks of serious reaction to a vaccination.
 Diseases for which vaccines are available include:

 - Haemophilus influenzae type b